Jerry and Phil: The Back Story

 It starts with Utah native and 10th all-time winningest coach in NBA history Dick Motta, who is one of only a few NBA coaches in history that never played basketball in high school, college, or professionally.

-Side Note: When he became the coach of the Bulls, Motta was also, at 5’7″, the shortest coach in the league.
+Side Note: When he became the coach of the Chicago Bulls, Motta was also, at 5’7″, the shortest coach in the league.

 Motta was an agriculture major at Utah State before switching to physical education during his sophomore year.
 After graduating in the mid-1950s, he got a job teaching at a junior high school in Idaho.
 One of his students was Phil Johnson.
 Phil ended up playing for Coach Motta not only in junior high school, but also high school (where he was the star player on the 1959 Grace High School state championship team) and college.
 Phil was the first person in his family to go to college, and his goal was to become a high school basketball coach one day.
 Motta eventually moved on to coach basketball at Weber State in the early ’60s, and Phil joined him as his assistant after graduating from Utah State.
 When Motta was named head coach of the Chicago Bulls in 1968, Phil became the head coach at Weber State.